automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 ## 6. Running some code

-### 6.1 Creating a VS Code folder as to serve as workspace
+### 6.1 Creating a VS Code folder as to serve as a workspace

 To execute some code, we'll need a folder to act as our workspace to hold all our files.
 Create a new folder somewhere on your drive and open that folder with VS code by going to `File > Open Workspace`.
 Then create a new file within VS Code by going to  `File > New File` and saving it as `muteTrack1.jsx` in your workspace folder.

-Next you can copy paste the following ExtendScript code into the `muteTrack1.jsx` file and save.
+Next, you can copy-paste the following ExtendScript code into the `muteTrack1.jsx` file and save.

 ```javascript
 videoTracks = app.project.activeSequence.videoTracks; // Get all the video tracks